 Melvin "Jack" Murdock was born in Portland on August 15, 1917.
 Jack, who went by his middle name, graduated from Franklin High School in 1935.
 His father offered Jack the choice of going to college or money to start a business.
-Without hesitation Jack took the money and opened M. J. Murdock Company, known as Murdock Radio and Appliance Company, in Southeast Portland.
+Without hesitation Jack took the money and opened M. J. Murdock Company, known as Murdock Radio and Appliance Company, on 67th and Foster Road.
+His friendly personality and honest business policies made the M. J. Murdock Co. a success from the start..
 This type 35 receiving tube, first introduced in 1931, has a label from the M. J. Murdock Company.

 This April 1952 TekTalk provides some insight into his background and personal interests.
 Click on the image to view the PDF.